 The document known as Lenin’s political testament was in fact a series of short letters, written to the Congress of Soviets over the course of a week in December 1922.
-He expressed concern about a potential split in the Bolshevik Central Committee, in large part because of divisions between Stalin and Trotsky:
+In these letters, Lenin expressed concern about a potential split in the Bolshevik Central Committee, chiefly because of the rivalry and animosity between Stalin and Trotsky:

-“I would urge strongly that at this Congress a number of changes be made in our political structure.
+“I would urge strongly that at this Congress a number of changes are made in our political structure.
 I want to tell you of the considerations to which I attach most importance.

 I have in mind stability as a guarantee against a split in the immediate future, and I intend to deal here with a few ideas concerning personal qualities.